neillturner/kitchen-ansible/README.md

 ## Ruby install to run serverspec verify

-By default test-kitchen installs chef to get a ruby version sutable for run serverspec in the Verify step.
+By default test-kitchen installs chef to get a ruby version suitable to run serverspec in the `verify` step.

-Instead ruby can just be installed by specifing the provisioner option:
+Instead ruby can just be installed by specifying the provisioner option:

 ```
-require_ruby_for_busser false
+require_ruby_for_busser: false
 ```
-And set the verifer section:
+And set the verifier section:
 ```
 verifier:
   name: Busser